 At ISI, we inspect lifting equipment to certify its safety and legality, ensuring compliance with LOLER regulations.

-We'll handle the schedule for inspecting your lifting equipment and notify you ahead of time when inspections are needed.
+We handle the schedule for inspecting your lifting equipment for you and will notify you ahead of time when inspections are needed.

 More benefits of choosing our professional service include: